Sz-Tim/isRev/ms/msDraft.md

 A total of 68 candidate datasets were identified (Appendix).
 A number of publications used non-independent datasets or sampled geographically disparate sites, leaving 47 independent datasets that detailed ant distributions or richness within a single region or along a gradient.
-There were 20 that met all five *a priori* sampling criteria, with 16 of those providing species-level elevational range data.
+There were 20 that met all five *a priori* sampling criteria, with 16 of those providing species-level elevational range data (Table 1).
 Thus, the majority of published studies describing ant richness across elevations did not employ sampling regimes sufficient to confidently capture the underlying richness pattern.
-Nevertheless, the robust datasets included local and regional scales, tropical and temperate zones, mainland and island gradients, and wet and arid climates (**TABLE**).
+Nevertheless, the robust datasets included local and regional scales, tropical and temperate zones, mainland and island gradients, and wet and arid climates.

 ### Elevational richness patterns
 Using definitions from the literature [@McCain2009; @McCain2010], I classified the ant elevational richness pattern along each gradient into one of six categories:
-(1) *decreasing*, with richness highest at the mountain base, declining steadily with increasing elevation; (2) *low plateau*, with richness consistently high across at least the lowest 300m before declining; (3) *mid-peak*, with a richness peak >300m from the mountain base and with >25% greater richness than at the base; (4) *low plateau with a mid-peak*, with a richness peak >300m from the base, but also high across the lowest 300m; (5) *increasing*, with richness increasing with elevation; and (6) *no pattern*, with richness not showing a consistent pattern across elevations.
+(1) *decreasing* (D), with richness highest at the mountain base, declining steadily with increasing elevation; (2) *low plateau* (LP), with richness consistently high across at least the lowest 300m before declining; (3) *mid-peak* (MP), with a richness peak >300m from the mountain base and with >25% greater richness than at the base; (4) *low plateau with a mid-peak* (LPMP), with a richness peak >300m from the base, but also high across the lowest 300m; (5) *increasing* (I), with richness increasing with elevation; and (6) *no pattern*, with richness not showing a consistent pattern across elevations.

 # Elevational range size
+Tropical species are predicted to have smaller elevational ranges on average than temperate species [@Janzen1967; @Ghalambor2006; @McCain2009b].
-Seasonal temperature variation is more dramatic in temperate locations than in tropical locations.
+This is because seasonal temperature variation is more dramatic in temperate locations than in tropical locations.
-Consequently, tropical organisms experience a narrower range of temperatures annually and are expected to have narrower thermal tolerances [@Janzen1967].
+Tropical organisms experience a narrower range of temperatures annually and are consequently expected to have narrower thermal tolerances [@Janzen1967].
-On mountains, this results in smaller predicted elevational ranges for tropical species [@Janzen1967; @Ghalambor2006; @McCain2009b].
 Latitudinal trends in thermal tolerances and elevational range sizes exist in both vertebrate and invertebrate taxa [@McCain2009b; @Sunday2011; @ShelTewk2014; @Sheldon2015].
 While ants have not been evaluated comprehensively, small elevational range sizes have been noted along several tropical mountains, with many species detected at only one elevation [@LongColw2011; @Olson1994; @Samson1997; @Fisher1998; @Bruhl1999].

-Because the largest possible elevational range size is the entire gradient, comparisons among gradients may be sensitive to the height of the respective mountains [@McCain2009b].
-To minimize the influence of disparate gradient heights, I analyzed truncated gradients [@McCain2009b] in addition to complete gradients (*n*=16).
+To minimize the influence of mountain height on the average elevational range size, I analyzed truncated gradients [@McCain2009b] in addition to complete gradients (*n*=16).
 For each of three truncation heights (1600m: *n*=13; 1800m: *n*=12; 2000m: *n*=10), I excluded gradients shorter than the threshold.
 The remaining datasets were truncated at the threshold such that only the lowest 1600m, 1800m, or 2000m were included.
 Mean elevational ranges were then calculated for each truncated gradient.